 Let’s take a look at the differences between dental implants and dentures.
 We’ll go over their pros and cons as well as what might make you better suited for one procedure over the other.

-dentures available, including partial, complete, conventional, and immediate dentures.are an oral appliance made to look and function like natural teeth.
+Dentures are an oral appliance made to look and function like natural teeth.
 Depending on the extent of tooth loss, our dentist may recommend a full or partial denture.

 Dentures sit on top of your gums and must be removed before you go to sleep so your gums have a chance to recover.
-When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture cleanser so they don’t dry out, crack, and warp.
+When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture cleanser so they don’t dry out, crack, or warp.

-A dental implant is a prosthetic tooth root (typically made of titanium) that’s placed in your jaw to later support a crown.
+A dental implant is a prosthetic tooth root, typically made of titanium, that is placed in your jaw to later support a crown.
 Many patients appreciate that dental implants look and function like natural teeth.
-This means that you’ll be able to continue eating your favorite foods without worrying about slipping dentures.
+This means you’ll be able to continue eating your favorite foods without worrying about slipping dentures.

-Once this happens, the area of the jaw where the tooth root used to be weakens and deteriorates.
+Once this happens, the area of the jaw where the tooth root used to be will weaken and deteriorate.
 Teeth adjacent to the gap will also start to tilt toward the open space.
-Eventually, the patient may experience facial collapse, which alters the shape of the face and makes it difficult to wear dentures.
+Eventually, you may experience facial collapse, which alters the shape of your face and makes it difficult to wear dentures.

-The best way to prevent further tooth loss and jawbone deterioration is to ask our dentist if you’re a candidate for the.
+The best way to prevent further tooth loss and jawbone deterioration is to ask our dentist if you’re a candidate for the dental implant procedure.
 In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.